 Although there are many potential distractions, there are also many ways to increase your productivity when working from home.
-Things like sticking to a to-do list or taking breaks help you stay focussed.
+Things like sticking to a to-do list or taking breaks to help you stay focused.

 Plus, many people find the constantly changing surrounding very stimulating and it enhances their creativity.

 However, I have to add that not everyone can be productive enough to be successful in a remote position.
 It takes certain skills, like self-discipline, to be able to make it work.
 Only because of that fact, I strongly believe that not everyone can be a digital nomad.